Gynaecology: A Complete Guide to Women’s Reproductive Health

 Adolescence

-Teens should visit a gynaecologist by age 15 or when sexually active.
-It builds trust and addresses puberty concerns.
+Teens should visit a gynaecologist by age 15, or sooner if sexually active.

 Adulthood